 My Seven Mental Breaks

-I got so many directions in a day between work, daily home tasks with my wife, volunteer responsibilities, and a Milkyway of thoughts and things to get accomplished in my life.
-Daydreaming is something I enjoy; my objective is to limit my time in this realm only because I can spend more time there than doing what I need to do to get there.
-Pretty much anything I enjoy, I tend to enjoy too much; that is the lifestyle of an addictive mind.
-The work it takes to manage everything that changes how you feel pales compared to the chaos and sadness accompanied by excess when left to my mind’s own devices.
+I got many directions in a day between work, daily home tasks with my wife, volunteer responsibilities, and a Milky Way of thoughts and things to accomplish.
+I enjoy daydreaming; I aim to limit my time in this realm only because I can spend more time there than doing what I need to do to get there.
+Pretty much anything I enjoy, I tend to want too much; that is the lifestyle of an addictive mind.
+The work it takes to manage everything that changes how you feel pales compared to the chaos and sadness accompanied by excess when left to my mind’s devices.

-I’m working on three separate book projects currently, working consistently to get two of them published in mid to autumn 2022.
-I know a year away sounds like a long-time for some, but it goes quick when I’m writing, editing, re-writing, editing, cover creating, and final editing.
-My rule of thumb is 6-7 months writing, a month for each of the other parts of the process, a total of 11-12 months.
+I’m working on three separate book projects, consistently working to get two published in mid-autumn 2022.
+I know a year away sounds like a long time for some, but it goes quickly when I’m writing, editing, rewriting, editing, creating covers, and final editing.
+My rule of thumb is 6-7 months for writing, a month for each of the other parts of the process, for a total of 11-12 months.

 I have a more challenging time doing anything else creative when I’m in writing mode in the other piece of my writing.
-It seems to reduce the creative juice and motivation for sessions of close-the-door, food in a bowl, coffee-lots-of-coffee & tea, and shower as a last resort.
+It seems to reduce the creative juice and motivation for closed-the-door sessions, food in a bowl, and & tea and showers as a last resort.

-I’ve tried the writing each day approach didn’t work at all past day three.
-Next, I did find success recording my writing then transcribing it into an editable and addable text; the interesting thing was, the editing took more time than the writing period, so not super-efficient.
-I’ve attempted using varied tech, wrote two books on an iPad, and the last one on google sheets.
+I’ve tried the writing each-day approach, but it didn’t work past day three.
+Next, I found success in recording my writing and transcribing it into editable and addable text; the exciting thing was that the editing took longer than the writing period, so it was not super-efficient.
+I’ve attempted using varied tech, writing two books on an iPad and the last one on Google Sheets.
 I did kind of like the iPad experience at hours in coffee shops, a very old-school with new technology experience I’ll always treasure.

 1. Walk outside into the sunshine